Frequently Asked Questions

 Will I need to take vitamin supplements?

 Yes.
-In our office the majority of the patients are recommended to take One multivitamin and two calciums a day.
+In our office the majority of the patients are recommended to take multivitamin, calcium and other supplements daily.
 It varies depending on individual patient needs.

 What about other medications?

 You should be able to take prescribed medication, though you may need to use capsules.
-Break big tablets in half or dissolve them in water, so they do not get stuck in the stoma and make you sick.
-Always ask the doctor who prescribes the drugs about this.
+Always ask the doctor who prescribes the drugs about breaking the pills or substitute with liquid formulation.
 Your surgeon may tell you to avoid taking aspirin and other non-steroidal anti-inflammatory pain relievers because they may irritate the stomach.
-The problems these drugs may cause could result in LAP-BAND® System removal.

 What if I go out to eat?